hakumaru12/GMU/README.md

 ## English

 # GMU
-The tool that makes Gamdi (Apple Music downloader) more useful.
+The tool that makes [Gamdl](https://github.com/glomatico/gamdl) (Apple Music downloader) more useful.

 This repository provides `GMU.py`, a small wrapper around the `gamdl` library to download Apple Music playlists, songs and videos using a Netscape-format `cookies.txt`.
 ## Installation

 ### Requirements